Prometheus-X-association/edge-computing/docs/design-document.md

     PrivateData
     - precondition: worker node(s) is/are "collocated" with
       PrivateData (it is directly available from the worker node)
-  - software artifact is created
+  - Software artifact is created
     - processing function is gathered via the Connector
-  - tailor-made Kubernetes/Knative scheduler selects the worker node(s) / edge site(s) collocated with PrivateData
+  - Tailor-made Kubernetes/Knative scheduler selects the worker node(s) / edge site(s) collocated with PrivateData
     - making use of novel scheduler algorithms
     - other optimization constraints, objectives can also be taken into account
-  - software artifact is deployed to the selected worker node(s) / local Edge Site(s)
+  - Software artifact is deployed to the selected worker node(s) / local Edge Site(s)
     - option 1: container (CaaS)
     - option 2: function (FaaS)
-  - processing function is executed on PrivateData at a local Edge Site
+  - Processing function is executed on PrivateData at a local Edge Site
-  - result is provided
+  - Result is provided
-  - software artifact (function / container) is destroyed at the Edge Site
+  - Software artifact (function / container) is destroyed at the Edge Site

 ## Requirements